 For a garage, you'll need to budget for a cost of about £600 to £1000 on top of any other soffits & fascias work.
 The added cost will stand around £200 to £300 for a small porch or approximately £300 to £500 for a larger porch.

 Please note that replacing soffits & fascias is not always a simple job.
 A lot depends upon the access, and which materials are being used.

 We're not just talking about what your new soffits and fascias will be made from, but also what your current one's are made from.

 For example, if you have concrete soffits, fascias and guttering (usually Finlock), it's a much bigger job to remove these before you can fit a new roofline.
-Whereas a like for like switch of uPVC for uPVC is quick and easy in most cases.
+Whereas a like-for-like switch of uPVC soffits and fascias is quick and easy in most cases.

 Replacement Prices by Material Type

 |Timber / Wood||Timber / Wood||£2000|